Patternslib/Patterns/demo/slides/documentation.md

 # Slides

 ## Description
-With the slides pattern you may create PowerPoint-like slide shows with web standards.
+With the slides pattern you can create PowerPoint-like slide shows with web standards.

 ## Documentation
 ### Running slide shows